rashmi2800/M2-EmbSys/Project/1_Requirements/README.md

 ## SWOT ANALYSIS

 ### Strengths
-- To show the distance between the object and the Ultrasonic sensor on the LCD screen - Simple to understand and use
+- To show the distance between the object(water) and the Ultrasonic sensor and alert using a buzzer
+- Simple to understand and easy to setupu
 - Simple method to check whether the distance between the object and the Ultrasonic sensor is very small by turning on the buzzer
 - Ultrasonic sensors are highly accurate and can detect small variations